urdiales/AI-DataHarvester/README.md

 ## 🏗️ Architecture

-The application consists of two main Docker containers:
+The application consists of two main components:

 1. **ai-dataharvester**: Streamlit application for UI and web scraping
    - Handles user interactions